- Chios is a hidden gem in Greece, offering beautiful beaches, valleys, mountains, caves, and gorges, along with rich history and authentic culture.

 At the eastern borders of Greece, the island of Chios is a hidden gem for everyone that wants to explore its rich history and authentic culture.
 Choose the Greek island of Chios as your next holiday destination, and let us show you what you should definitely not miss there!

 Chios is the fifth largest Greek island, floating in the Aegean Sea.
 With a territory of about 842 km^2, the island offers gorgeous beaches with cooling waters on both its eastern and western coast, long-stretching valleys, high mountains for hiking lovers, deep caves for adventurers, and magical gorges carved by fast-flowing rivers.

 Except for its natural beauty, Chios is a place displaying Greece's history since the Neolithic age and impressive monuments from different time periods, ideal for visitors to sink into the island’s culture.

-The island of Chios is nowadays also known among the Aegean islands for its mastic production, and it is home to the Nea Moni Monastery, protected by UNESCO as a World Heritage Site and as the most possible birthplace of the great poet Homer.
+The island of Chios is nowadays also known among the Aegean islands for its mastic production, and it is home to the Nea Moni Monastery, protected by UNESCO as a World Heritage Site and as the most likely birthplace of the great poet Homer.

-The history of Chios island
+The History of Chios Island

 Those who want to probe a bit deeper into the island's history, though, will quickly realize that Chios, an integral part of Greek culture, had a leading role in Greek history and contributed greatly to the formation of the New Greek State.
 Follow us then to the island of Orion, and let’s scratch the surface of what Chios has to offer.

-The tale of Orion
+The Tale of Orion